razerofficial/Unity_ChromaSDK_Unicode/README.md

 <a name="TrimEndFrames"></a>
 **TrimEndFrames**

 Trim the end of the animation.
-The length of the animation will be the lastFrameId

-* 1. Reference the animation by id.
+The length of the animation will be the lastFrameId plus one.
+Reference the animation by id.

 ```charp
 ChromaAnimationAPI.TrimEndFrames(int animationId, int lastFrameId);